 The Compensation Committee reviews all components of compensation of the named executive officers and other senior officers that directly report to our CEO on an annual basis and will consider changes at other times if a change in the scope of the officer's responsibilities justifies such consideration.
-The Compensation Committee generally conducts its salary and bonus structure review for a particular year in the last quarter of the previous year or early in the subject year.
-At that time, the Compensation Committee evaluates compensation by, among other things, reviewing (1) peer benchmarking information relating to financial performance and compensation levels, (2) national survey data, (3) the individual's performance and duties, (4) analysis and advice from its compensation consultant, (5) our financial and operational performance, and (6) the recommendations of our CEO (who does not provide a recommendation for herself).
+The Compensation Committee generally conducts its salary and bonus structure review for a particular year in the last guarter of the previous year or early in the subject year.
+At that time, the Compensation Committee evaluates compensation by, among other things, reviewing (1) peer benchmarking information relating to financial performance and compensation levels, (2) the individual's performance and duties, (3) analysis and advice from its compensation consultant, (4) our financial and operational performance, and (5) the recommendations of our CEO (who does not provide a recommendation for herself).
 With respect to our Senior Management Incentive Bonus Plan, as Amended and Restated (the "Bonus Plan"), which our stockholders reapproved in April 2012, the Compensation Committee, as the administrator of the Bonus Plan, designates which participants are eligible for an award, the performance criteria for the award and the maximum award each year.
 Prior to or at the beginning of each fiscal year, the Board sets financial targets for our performance.
 Thereafter, the Compensation Committee sets the range of financial performance and corresponding targets for the named executive officers' cash incentive compensation under the Bonus Plan.

-The Compensation Committee may also grant annual equity awards under our Amended and Restated Equity Plan (the "Equity Plan").
+The Compensation Committee may also grant annual equity awards under our Equity Plan, as Amended and Restated (the "Equity Plan").
 In addition to annual grants, the Compensation Committee has granted equity awards to key employees upon their initial employment, promotion or as special retention awards.
+To further serve this purpose, the Board adopted our 2014 Employment Inducement Plan under which we may issue up to 200,000 shares of our Common Stock to prospective employees and officers.
 In the Compensation Committee's discretion, it may authorize our CEO to grant equity awards to non-officer employees within certain individual and aggregate thresholds with the effective date of each such grant generally being the effective date of the grantee's promotion or commencement of employment.
 The Compensation Committee reviews any awards granted by our CEO.
 The Compensation Committee does not have any policy or practice to time the grant of equity awards in conjunction with the release of material non-public information.